crh3675/nodeii/README.md

 Sample Application
 ---------------
 There is a basic example of usage already included in the Git Checkout.
 Once you start the app, you will be using __Nodeii__.
+Simple Git clone the project and run:

+    node app.js

 Testing
 ---------------